Where does methadone come from?

 Can methadone be used short-term or long-term as treatment?

 Methadone maintenance is a long-term treatment for opiate addiction.
 The patient must regularly visit the clinic and receive his/her daily medication.
 Many patients lead normal, productive lives by working, caring for their families, and enjoying an active, healthy lifestyle.
 According to a federal 15-year follow-up study, methadone does not cause any physical deterioration even after 15 years of use or more.
 Since methadone programs are voluntary, the length of time a patient remains in treatment depends greatly upon the patient.
 Studies show that patients are more apt to stay in treatment for relatively longer periods of time if they are over 30 years old, married, have dependent children, and have spent time in jail during their addiction to heroin.
 All these factors tend to strengthen the patient’s determination to overcome his or her heroin problem and become a more productive, social being.

 Can methadone cure opiate addiction?

 Methadone is not a cure for opiate addiction.
-It is a pharmacologic tool which suppresses withdrawal symptoms, lessens the craving for heroin and coupled with therapy facilitates those interpersonal interactions involved in strengthening motivation, changing lifestyles and breaking the cycle of life patterns and stress reactions which underlie relapse.
+It is a pharmacologic tool that suppresses withdrawal symptoms, lessens the craving for heroin, and coupled with therapy facilitates those interpersonal interactions involved in strengthening motivation, changing lifestyles, and breaking the cycle of life patterns and stress reactions that underlie relapse.